papra-hq/cadence-mq/packages/test-suites/README.md

 # @cadence-mq/test-suites

-A collection of test suites for testing Cadence MQ drivers.
+A collection of test suites for testing CadenceMQ drivers.